io-digital/gore/readme.md

 * [ ] before/after(all) hooks
 * [ ] machine readable output formats
 * [ ] detect faulty/unending test cases (final function in steps returns `null`/`undefined`)

-## why gore?

-how could you have no head without spilling some blood?

 ## legal